webbrandon/mc/README.md

 The purpose of this tool is to simplify management of continuous development and integration pipelines while decoupling steps from services architectures that can become bottlenecks or blockers to software deployment and testing.
 This tool helps configure CI/CD steps into a package that can be used for existing CI/CD services or to process locally with a user at the helm.

 **Features**
-- Static configuration file with Makeconfig.yaml.
+- Static configuration file with mc.yaml.
 (Optional)
 - Command line options override config files.
-- Built in Handlbars template engine using JSON params file. ([learn more on templating](https://handlebarsjs.com))
+- Built in Handlebars template engine using JSON params file. ([learn more on templating](https://handlebarsjs.com))
 - Controlled process flow. e.g. build > kubernetes template > deploy for testing > send traffic
 - Script steps in any shell available. (i.e. bash, sh, zsh, node)
 - No prompt for automation or prompted for local user response and control.